aboSamoor/polyglot/docs/CLI.rst

     Afghanistan were then dismissed for 142 , with Mitchell Johnson and Mitchell Starc taking six wickets between them .

-In case the user did not supply the the language code, polyglot will peek ahead and read the first 1KB of data to detect the language used in the input.
+In case the user did not supply the language code, polyglot will peek ahead and read the first 1KB of data to detect the language used in the input.